Institute for Innovations in Medical Education Programs

-NYU Special Topics in Medicine Reading Program
+Special Topics in Medicine Reading Program

-A stated goal of the NYU Grossman School of Medicine's Curriculum for the 21st Century is to graduate physicians with well-developed moral reasoning and professional identity.
+A stated goal of NYU Grossman School of Medicine's Curriculum for the 21st Century is to graduate physicians with well-developed moral reasoning and professional identity.
 Entry into medical school is the beginning of a lifelong process of defining and adjusting the role of the physician in society, both at the individual and community levels.

-The NYU Special Topics in Medicine Reading Program is an introductory selective, in which incoming three-year MD students consider important writings that describe various roles of physicians in society.
+The Special Topics in Medicine Reading Program is an introductory selective, in which incoming three-year MD students consider important writings that describe various roles of physicians in society.